 4. Filter Energy Data To Enrich Audience Intelligence

-Filters are the quickest and easiest way to surface insights from large datasets.
+Filters are the quickest and easiest way to surface social media insights from large datasets.
 Segmenting by sources allows you to create a social listening strategy in which you talk on channels where your core audience listens, and respond on channels where your audience talks.
 Use filter combinations, like sentiment and keyword search to surface the language people use when speaking positively or negatively about your brand or the energy sector as a whole.

 5. Monitor Your Ecosystem To Mitigate Against Risk